cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

     -----END CERTIFICATE-----
     ```

-1. The CA output here is the one that is trust by the website
+1. This CA certificate is one that can be used to verify the authenticity of
-`https://bbc.co.uk`.
-We can validate this by using `curl` from that container:
+  the website `https://bbc.co.uk`.
+We can validate this by using `curl` from
+  that container:

     ```shell
     kubectl exec -ti -n team-a $(kubectl get po -n team-a -l app=sleep-auto -o jsonpath='{.items[0].metadata.name}') -- curl -v https://bbc.co.uk